deniskristak/zipf-law-in-slovak-language/README.md

     - it will also attempt to lemmatize each word

 # TODO:
-- think about grouping words in different gender form like 'ktorý', 'ktorá', 'ktoré' into one (there is lemmation DB for Slovak language which does it that way - http://korpus.juls.savba.sk/morphology_database.html)
 - create / implement pdf parser that will ignore footers and headers of pages